MrAhile/K8s-CKA/1-Cluster/kubeadm-upgrade.md

 Note: this procedure shows the upgrade of worker1, the same steps must be done for the other worker nodes as well

-First upgrade the kubeadm binary:
+First run a shell on worker1 and upgrade the kubeadm binary:

 ```
+VERSION=1.25.3-00
 sudo apt-mark unhold kubeadm && \
 sudo apt-get update && \
-sudo apt-get install -y kubeadm=1.23.5-00 && \
+sudo apt-get install -y kubeadm=$VERSION && \
 sudo apt-mark hold kubeadm
 ```

-Next, drain the node (this command cannot be run from the worker)
+Next, drain the node (run the following command from the master node):

 ```
 kubectl drain worker1 --ignore-daemonsets